 Our genetic make-up helps to determine how our body will respond to and process (metabolize) medications and drugs.
-By evaluating an individual’s genetic variation in specific genes we can determine if a medication will be effective or cause serious toxic side effects.
+By evaluating an individual’s genetic variation in specific genes we can sometimes determine if a medication will be effective or cause serious toxic side effects.
 This is a relatively new branch of precision medicine called pharmacogenomics or pharmacogenetics.

 Several organizations (CPIC and PharmGKB) have been working to develop guidelines for when to do genetic testing and how to modify medication dosage when an individual carries a variant gene.
 However, there are many drug/gene pairs that do not yet have recommended guidelines so selecting a reliable laboratory is critical to getting useful information.